Yaniv-Adi/example-cypress-components/README.md

 After running eyes-setup, make sure to follow the instractions in the terminal.

 The Applitools config file is [applitools.config.js](applitools.config.js).

-The main test spec is acme-bank.spec.js.
+The main test spec is [ComponentTest.cy.jsx](/cypress/component/ComponentTest.cy.jsx).

+The component file we are testing [TestComponent.jsx](/src/TestComponent.jsx).

 To execute tests, set the APPLITOOLS_API_KEY environment variable to your account's API key.